Quantum Coulomb glass on the Bethe lattice: Discussion

 \section{Discussion}

-We presented here a detailed study of the mean field Coulomb glass (disordered t--V) model of Ref.~\cite{Pastor1999} in the quantum regime, in the Fermi liquid (replica symmetrical) as well as deep in the glassy (replica symmetry) broken phase.
+We presented here a detailed study of the mean field Coulomb glass (disordered $t-V$) model of Ref.~\cite{Pastor1999} in the quantum regime, in the Fermi liquid (replica symmetrical) as well as deep in the glassy (replica symmetry) broken phase.
 The combination of continuous time quantum Monte-Carlo approach with Iterative Perturbation Theory (IPT) allowed us to map accurately the phase boundaries separating the interaction induced glassy phase from the Fermi liquid phase in the classical as well as in the quantum regime, and to determine spectral functions as well as thermodynamic properties.
 Having validated our IPT scheme in the metallic regime, we used it to enter the electron glass phase, where complete replica symmetry breaking must be incorporated in the theory.

 In the spectral function, we observe the formation of a plasmonic correlation hole in the average tunneling density (local density of states) already in the Fermi liquid phase.
-This correlation hole smoothly develops into an Efros-Shklovskii pseudogap when we enter the electron glass phase.
+This correlation hole smoothly develops into an Efros-Shklovskii pseudogap when we enter the electron glass phase, where replica symmetry is broken.
 The Efros-Shklovskii pseudogap gap is, however, not fully developed in this mean field model even at $T=0$ temperature: similar to thermal fluctuations, small quantum fluctuations induce a finite density of states even at the Fermi energy.
-This is a peculiarity of the infinite coordination limit, where localization is absent, and a glassy Fermi liquid state emerges rather than a glassy localized phase.
+This is a peculiarity of the infinite coordination limit, where Anderson localization is absent, and a glassy Fermi liquid state emerges rather than a glassy localized phase.
 For small tunneling, the average density of states exhibits universal scaling at at low temperatures and low energies.
+Similar features have been observed in the transverse field Sherrington-Kirkpatrick model in Ref.~\cite{Andreanov2012}.

 We have also computed the local density of states.
 In the electron glass phase, this typically consists of sharp resonances, located around some renormalized Hartree energies, whose distribution also exhibits a pseudogap.
 These resonances become sharper and sharper as one approaches the Fermi energy, but retain their finite width, even at the Fermi surface, indicating again that these states remain extended even in the glass phase.